timfayz/pretty/README.md

 max_depth: u8 = 10
 ```

-- specify depths to include or exclude from the output: `Filter(usize)`:
+- specify depths to include or exclude from the output:

 ```
 filter_depths: Filter(usize) = .{ .exclude = &.{} }